Province of Westphalia: World War II

 Towards the end of March 1945, the ground war also reached the territory between the Rhine and the Weser.
-There was frequent heavy fighting between German and allied troops.
-In the forested area around Winterberg, Medebach, and Schmallenberg there were infantry battles with heavy casualties over Easter 1945.
+There was frequent heavy fighting between German and Allied troops.
+In the forested area around Winterberg, Medebach, and Schmallenberg, there were infantry battles with heavy casualties over Easter 1945.
 The opposition proved futile and on 1 April, American troops coming from the south met up with British and Canadian troops coming from the north, encircling the German forces within the Ruhr pocket.
 German resistance, initially rather determined, dwindled rapidly.
 During this period, the Nazis carried out various atrocities (known as the Endphaseverbrechen, "end-phase crimes"), such as the Arnsberg Forest massacre at Warstein and Eversberg.
 The surrender of the last units of the German army on 18 April 1945 marked the end of the Second World War in Westphalia.

 End of the province

 After the Second World War, the Province of Westphalia was part of the British Occupation Zone.
 The border with Hesse was also the border between the British and American Occupation Zones, while the Westphalian districts of Siegen and Olpe bordered the French Occupation Zone.
-The headquarters of the British occupation authority, the "Control Commission for Germany – British Element", were at Bad Oeynhausen until after the Potsdam Conference in August 1945.
+The headquarters of the British occupation authority, the "Control Commission for Germany – British Element", was at Bad Oeynhausen until after the Potsdam Conference in August 1945.
 In July 1945, they appointed Rudolf Amelunxen as the new Oberpräsident of the province.
 New heads of government were also appointed for Arnsberg (Fritz Fries), Minden and Münster.
-At the beginning of 1946, a new political assembly, the Provinzialrat ("Provincial Council") was established, to advise the military government and the Oberpräsident.
+At the beginning of 1946, a new political assembly, the Provinzialrat ("Provincial Council"), was established to advise the military government and the Oberpräsident.
 Its members were drawn according to a fixed pattern from a set of parties that had been newly founded or refounded since the end of the war.
 The SPD had 35 members, the CDU 30, the KPD 20, the Centre 10, and the FDP 5.

 The British abolished the Prussian provinces in their zone on 23 August 1946 in accordance with a decision made by the British cabinet in June 1946.
 Westphalia was merged with the northern portion of the former Rhine province to form North Rhine-Westphalia.
-In 1947, the Free State of Lippe (Capital: Detmold) was merged into North Rhine-Westphalia, becoming part of a newly formed Detmold district, that essentially replaced the Minden district.
+In 1947, the Free State of Lippe (capital: Detmold) was merged into North Rhine-Westphalia, becoming part of a newly formed Detmold district that essentially replaced the Minden district.
 Even before the official abolition of Prussia on 25 February 1947, the province had disappeared from the political stage.
-After the founding of the Federal Republic of Germany and the passage of the Basic Law on 23 May 1949, North-Rhine Westphalia became one of the states of the new federation.
+After the founding of the Federal Republic of Germany and the passage of the Basic Law on 23 May 1949, North Rhine-Westphalia became one of the states of the new federation.